LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/_index.md

 +++

 ## Learning Objectives
-- Use Python and Pandas for EDA
+- Use Python and pandas for EDA
 - Understand pandas data structures
 - Cover statistics with pandas
 - Learn and use common pandas functions